ionic-team/ionic-site/docs/v2/api/components/searchbar/Searchbar/index.md

 <h2>Description</h2>

-<p>Manages the display of a search bar which can be used to search or filter items.</p>
+<p>Manages the display of a Searchbar which can be used to search or filter items.</p>

 <h2>Component</h2>